Haida Heritage Centre: Haida Gwaii Museum

 The Queen Charlotte Islands Museum Society was established in 1973 to create a museum for the Islands.
 The museum opened in 1976 and conducts research on the Haida peoples and culture, as well as acquiring artifacts, archival records, and reference material relating to the Haida and to European settlement of the islands.
-The museum's collection includes artifacts and documents from 1890 to present, but predominantly between 1900-1990.
+The museum's collection includes artifacts and documents from 1890 to present, but predominantly between 1900 and 1990.
 The Museum was expanded when the Haida Heritage Centre was constructed and is now part of the Centre.

 The museum uses a chronological layout for the galleries: pre-(European) contact ("In the Beginning"), post-contact ("Contact & Conflict"), to contemporary ("Our Way of Life").
 Gallery exhibits showcase pieces of Haida history and contemporary life, and Haida art and culture (including button blankets, argillite carvings, and totem poles), natural history of the Islands, and the Gwaii Haanas National Park Reserve and Haida Heritage Site.
 An exhibitions gallery features art shows during the year.
-Prominently features in the Museum are various totem poles, both contemporary and ones carved in the 19th Century.
-In August of 2022, the Haida Gwaii Museum added priceless Haida Nation artifacts to its collection when the Buxton Museum and Art Gallery in the UK offered to repatriate items that it had long displayed.
+Prominently featured in the Museum are various totem poles, both contemporary and ones carved in the 19th Century.
+In August 2022, the Haida Gwaii Museum added priceless Haida Nation artifacts to its collection when the Buxton Museum and Art Gallery in the UK offered to repatriate items that it had long displayed.
 The artifacts include an argillite tray with an ivory inlay and an argillite sculpture.